Michal Kolenic, dual degree student with the Czech Republic

 FOLLOWING YOUR PASSION FOR MACHINING

-In 2019, he returned to the Czech Republic to complete his fourth year, equivalent to his second year in the Grande Ecole Program in France.
-Michal specializes in machining and takes courses in aeronautics and robotic systems.
+In 2019, he returned to the Czech Republic to complete his fourth year, which is equivalent to his second year in Grande Ecole Engineering Programme France.
+Michal is specializing in machining and taking courses in aeronautics and robotics systems.

 That year, all my classes were in English.